utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 ```

 Here, we use the `-m` flag to denote the message we want to save alongside the
 edits we've made.
-Git will _insist_ that you add on a message -- commits
+Git will _insist_ that a message is added on -- commits
 without messages are not permitted!
 This might seem a bit pushy, but it's
 really Git trying to save you from yourself in making sure each change is
 documented.